-During the 12-month period ending March 31, 2016, the Arizona Community Foundation of Sedona awarded nearly $800,000 in grants and scholarships through the competitive grants process and through the advice of donors who have established funds with ACF of Sedona.
-Since inception, ACF of Sedona has awarded more than $5 million in total grants and scholarships to nonprofit organizations and students from Sedona and the Verde Valley.
+During the 12-month period ending March 31, 2018, the Arizona Community Foundation of Sedona awarded over $611,200 in grants and scholarships through the competitive grants process and through the advice of donors who have established funds with ACF of Sedona.
+Since inception, ACF of Sedona has awarded over $6 million in total grants and scholarships to nonprofit organizations and students from Sedona and the Verde Valley.

-The competitive grants process for 2016 culminated in more than $181,000 in grants--plus an additional $100,000 in challenge grants--for a total of over $281,000 awarded to 45 nonprofit organizations serving residents of Sedona and the Verde Valley.
+The competitive grants process for 2018 culminated in more than $190,000 in grants awarded to 42 nonprofit organizations serving residents of Sedona and the Verde Valley.
 The Arizona Community Foundation of Sedona distributed grants with the guidance of an all-volunteer panel composed of local leaders.
-Grants were awarded in a diversity of areas of need, including animal welfare, arts and culture, education, nonprofit capacity building, healthcare, and social services for children, adults and families.
+Grants were awarded in a diversity of areas of need, including animal welfare, arts & culture, education, environment & sustainability, community health, tolerance & diversity, social services, children, senior citizens and individuals with disabilities.

 Read about what grants from ACF of Sedona are doing to improve our community by exploring these stories of impact.